v2.8.12 — agentic coding harness · subscription-backed coding agents · master daemon

 One conversation, many surfaces

-Dashboard chat (SSE), Telegram (bidirectional with auto-relay), CLI prompt, scheduled self-prompts, inbox events from workers.
+Dashboard chat (SSE), Telegram (bidirectional with auto-relay), CLI prompt, the MCP server at /mcp, scheduled self-prompts, inbox events from worker teams.
 All routed through the same supervisor loop.

 10 · YOURS